 I highly recommend Pinterest, for fashion, lifestyle, music, food and design bloggers.
-These niches perform well for the simple reason that people enjoy attractive photos and things that make them wants to click and pins.
+These niches perform well for the simple reason that people enjoy attractive photos and things that makes them wants to click and pins.

 First, you need to copy the verification code from Pinterest.
 For that, login, to your Pinterest account, and click on your username to get the menu, next, click on “Settings” as the following screenshot example.

 Now, scroll down in your “Settings” page, and you will find the website box, where you can add the URL, and then click the “Verify Website” button as this example.

 You will get a pop-up window and you need to select the best verification method for you.
 The Pinterest Meta Tag verification is the easiest one, but I’ll talk about the verification with uploading the file later.
 For now, click the red link in that pop-up that says “Verify with a meta tag”.

 Immediately, you will get the meta tag code generated in the same pop-up window.
 All you have to do is to copy the full code, and let the page as it, you will need to click the verification button later.
 So, complete the next step in WordPress.

 Please note, normally, you should copy the code between the

 "" symbols, but the WordPress SEO plugin will automatically extract the targeted code.
 Beginners can avoid problems, both, the full tag or the exact code will work only with this powerful plugin.
 For the other, you should copy the exact code in blue as it looks like the next example.

 <meta name="p:domain_verify" content="b2f2b57hsbfe3cdhdye773e3ehdgdg60c5b6a2"/>